CumulusNetworks/docs/content/cumulus-linux-59/Whats-New/_index.md

 {{%notice info%}}
 - You can only upgrade to Cumulus 5.9 from a previous release by installing the binary image; package upgrade is not supported.
+- The NVIDIA SN5600 switch supports Cumulus Linux 5.9 and later; do not install Cumulus Linux 5.8 and earlier on this switch.
 - Cumulus Linux 5.9 provides a set of default firewall rules that allows only specific IP addresses and ports, and drops packets that are disallowed.
 Be sure to review the {{<link url="Firewall-Rules" text="firewall rules">}} before upgrading.
 {{%/notice%}}